Scrnify blog

 with:

-commit_message: "docs: update documentation screenshots"
+commit_message: 'docs: update documentation screenshots'

 file_pattern: screenshots/*.png